Steps To Take While Waiting For The Restoration Professionals To Arrive

 Sanford NC Tornado Wind Damage and Restoration

 Saturday, June 27, 2015, severe weather passed through parts of central North Carolina, leaving behind major damage in some areas.
 Tree limbs fell on homes and other homes were water damaged.
 The majority of the damage though was wind damage.
-Images of this damage can be seen here.

 Wind damage occurred in Cumnock, Sanford, Southern Pines, Moncure, and other various areas of Chatham and Lee counties.